ianepperson/filestorage/README.md

 All handlers inherit from `StorageHandlerBase`.

 The async version of the Handler can be used for either synchronous or asynchronous operations.
-The `StorageHandlerBase` by itself can ONLY be used for synchronous operations.
-To make a new custom handler, See the [handler template](../master/filestorage/handlers/_template.py).
+The `StorageHandlerBase` by itself can only be used for synchronous operations and any `async_*` method calls will throw an error.
+To make a new custom handler, start with the [handler template](../master/filestorage/handlers/_template.py).

+> :warning: __Ensure your forms include the attribute enctype=”multipart/form-data”__ or your uploaded files will be empty.
+[Short example](https://html.com/attributes/form-enctype/) and [more detail](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects#sending_files_using_a_formdata_object).

 Parameters:

  * `base_url` - Optional string - The URL prefix for any saved file.
 For example: `'https://eppx.com/static/'`.
+If not set, the `get_url` method will only return the path string, not the full URL.
  * `path` - Optional list or string - The path within the store (and URL) for any saved file.
 For example: `['folder', 'subfolder']`
  * `filters` - Optional list of [Filters](#all-filters) to apply, in order, when saving any file through this handler.
 For example: `[RandomizeFilename()]`

 Methods:

  * `get_url(filename: str)` - Return the full URL of the given filename.
+If the `base_url` parameter isn't set, will only return the path string instead of the full URL.
  * `sanitize_filename(filename: str)` - Return the string stripped of dangerous characters.
  * Synchronous methods:
    * `exists(filename: str)` - `True` if the given file exists in the store, false otherwise.